-- For renewal blue card application forms for foster carers, kinship carers and adult members of a foster carer's of kinship carer's household, please contact the Department of Communities, Child Safety and Disability Services - Child Safety Services on 3239 3521.
+- For renewal blue card application forms for foster carers, kinship carers and adult members of a foster carer's of kinship carer's household, please contact the Department of Child Safety, Youth and Women - Child Safety Services on 3239 3521.

-- Renewal blue card application forms for paid employees of a Licensed Care Service and nominees and directors of Licensed Care Services can be accessed from the website of the Department of Communities, Child Safety and Disability Services - Child Safety Services, at https://www.communities.qld.gov.au/childsafety.
+- Renewal blue card application forms for paid employees of a Licensed Care Service and nominees and directors of Licensed Care Services can be accessed from the website of the Department of Child Safety, Youth and Women - Child Safety Services, at https://www.communities.qld.gov.au/childsafety.

 - Access the application forms for people carrying our work at a Licensed Residential Facility (PDF, 214KB) in their capacity as a paid employee of an ancillary service provider.